Curriculum Notes Year 9

 Number: Standard form, indices, estimation, errors and bounds.
 Fractions and percentages, surds.

-Algebra: Multiplying brackets, inequalities, graphs, simultaneous equations, formulae, algebraic fractions.
+Algebra: Multiplying brackets, inequalities, graphs, simultaneous equations, formulae, quadratic

-Shape, space and measure: Trigonometry, Similarity, 3D shapes, Transformations.
+Shape, space and measure: Trigonometry, Similarity, 3D shapes, circles and cylinders, Transformations.

 Resources